microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 You can use `configure_azure_monitor` to set up instrumentation for your app to Azure Monitor. `configure_azure_monitor` supports the following optional arguments:

 * connection_string - The [connection string][connection_string_doc] for your Application Insights resource.
 The connection string will be automatically populated from the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable if not explicitly passed in.
-* instrumentations - Specifies the libraries with [instrumentations][ot_instrumentations] that you would like to use.
-Accepts a comma separated list. e.g. `["requests", "flask"]`
 * disable_logging - If set to `True`, disables collection and export of logging telemetry.
 Defaults to `False`.
 * disable_metrics - If set to `True`, disables collection and export of metric telemetry.
 Defaults to `False`.
 * disable_tracing - If set to `True`, disables collection and export of distributed tracing telemetry.
 Defaults to `False`.